gumaerc-testorg/15.071-spring-2017/content/pages/linear-regression/assignment-2/detecting-flu-epidemics-via-search-engine-query-data.md

 ## Problem 3.1 - Performance on the Test Set

-The csv file [FluTest.csv](./resolveuid/7dab7b0643fffe3c60340a93323d2a0a) provides the 2012 weekly data of the ILI-related search queries and the observed weekly percentage of ILI-related physician visits.
+The csv file {{% resource_link "7dab7b06-43ff-fe3c-6034-0a93323d2a0a" "FluTest.csv" %}} provides the 2012 weekly data of the ILI-related search queries and the observed weekly percentage of ILI-related physician visits.
 Load this data into a data frame called FluTest.

 Normally, we would obtain test-set predictions from the model FluTrend1 using the code